Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 The Medication Cycle

-Reliance on pharmaceuticals can create a cycle.
-Patients may be given many medications to manage symptoms.
-This can lead to complex regimens and higher healthcare costs.
+- Reliance on pharmaceuticals can create a cycle where patients are given multiple medications to manage symptoms.

-The Holistic Alternative: Addressing Root Causes
+The Holistic Alternative: Addressing Root Causes and Behavioral Health

-Holistic health focuses on the root causes of illnesses.
-It uses lifestyle changes, dietary adjustments, and natural remedies.
-This approach emphasizes preventative care and treating the whole person.
+- It uses lifestyle changes, dietary adjustments, and natural remedies, emphasizing preventative care and treating the whole person.

 Preventative and Whole-Person Care